QSFT/mixcoatl/README.rst

 supported.
 At this point read access to all resources documented in the API doc are working.

-Support is now being added to each resource to implement write operations.

 Usage notes
 ~~~~~~~~~~~
 At a minimum, the following environment variables will need to be set: